TripCu/GuessTheMessageDiscord/README.md

 - `Database has no eligible messages` – Verify the SQLite export contains `messages` and `participants` tables with non-bot authors.
 - Questions stop appearing – All messages exhausted for the session.
 Restart room or upload a new database.

-## License
-MIT (replace with your preferred licence before publishing).